-Employees Every employee is professional and shows respect for t talents of others.
-A diverse group of human resources work in a way that carry out their responsibilities.
-Organization The organization respects and utilizes diverse perspect thing truly vital.
-The organization has an even playing field, is resilient to can win on the global stage.
+- Every employee is professional and shows respect for the diverse talents of others. - A diverse group of human resources work in a way that suits them to carry out their responsibilities.

+Organization

+- The organization respects and utilizes diverse perspectives as some- - The organization has an even playing field, is resilient to change, and can win on the global stage.